Estuary of St. Lawrence: Maritime estuary

 Among the deepest and largest estuaries in the world, running for about 300 km, the maritime Estuary of the St. Lawrence extends from the mouth of Saguenay River at Tadoussac to Pointe-des-Monts where the Gulf begins.

 The Whale Route

 Along the shore, the Whale Route (Route 138), stretches from Tadoussac to Labrador.
-This national road is one of the best places in the world to observe marine mammals.
-There, the two bodies of water that mix off the coast of Tadoussac give the Maritime Estuary characteristics that distinguish it from other reaches of the St. Lawrence: nutrient-rich surface waters throughout the summer and upwellings of deep, cold water that favour the formation of Euphausiids. -Krill.
-Those organisms rise towards the surface near the shore, providing vast food stores for whales as large Baleen whales, as many others variety of whales and seals.
+There, the two bodies of water that mix off the coast of Tadoussac give the Maritime Estuary characteristics that distinguish it from other reaches of the St. Lawrence.
+Nutrient-rich surface waters throughout the summer and upwellings of deep, cold water that favour the formation of krill (euphausiids).
+Those organisms rise towards the surface near the shore, providing vast food stores for Baleen whales, and many others variety of whales and seals.
 It is home to the southernmost Beluga whale population in the world.

 This section is connected to the Gulf of St. Lawrence, an enclosed sea leading to the Atlantic Ocean by Cabot Strait and the Strait of Belle-Isle.